Using Jupyter via OnDemand¶

 method inside an R kernel will install R packages

-outside of the Anaconda environment, which may cause unforeseen conflicts
+outside of the Conda environment, which may cause unforeseen conflicts

 when running the native R application, via a module.